Celebration of Scholarship Symposium

 The Poster Session

-1. The Poster Session will be in McNair Hall, Cultural Arts Center on Thursday, May 4 from 1pm – 5:00 pm and judging will be between 5pm-6pm.
+1. The Poster Session will be in McNair Hall, Cultural Arts Center on Thursday, April 18 from 1pm–5:00 pm and judging will be between 5pm-6pm.
 The poster stands will be set up around 12:00pm to allow students to arrange their posters between 12:00pm-1pm.
 If a student cannot make that time to hang up their poster, then the student is encouraged to contact Dr. Cerling to make arrangements for the poster to be hung.
 Student do not have to be by their poster the entire time (see #3 below).

-2. A stand, a foam board and thumb tacks will be provided.
+2. A stand and thumb tacks will be provided.
 Each stand will have one poster back and front.
 In addition, some tables will be available but hangable posters are preferred.

 3. You may have someone present during 1pm-5pm to answer any questions about the poster and to present your work.
 That is when judges will make the rounds and guests will be encouraged to attend then.
 Professional attire is required.
 It is preferred that all members of the group be present.